Do these Urban Knox gloves, which combine multiple armor components with leather and textile construction, hit the sweet spot for warm-weather riding?

 The breathable stretch fabric wrist closure and neoprene cuff seal out debris without restricting movement.
 Hence, Knox succeeded in blending protection and flexibility.

 While not waterproof, they resist light moisture.
-For cold or wet conditions, the Knox Handroid and Orsa offer better weather protection with beefier armor.
+The Knox Handroid and Orsa offer better weather protection with beefier armor for cold or wet conditions.

 Here is a section on sizing for the Knox Urbane Pro: